microsoft/Phi-3CookBook/md/02.QuickStart/Huggingface_QuickStart.md

 ## **3. Inferences Phi-3 with Python**

 Inferences with Phi-3 refer to the process of using the Phi-3 models to generate predictions or outputs based on input data.
 The Phi-3 models are a family of small language models (SLMs) that include variants like Phi-3-Mini, Phi-3-Small, and Phi-3-Medium, each designed for different application scenarios and with varying parameter sizes.
 These models have been trained on high-quality data and are fine-tuned for chat capabilities, alignment, robustness, and safety.
-They can be deployed on both edge and cloud platforms using ONNX and TensorFlow Lite, and are developed in accordance with Microsoft’s Responsible AI principles.
+They can be deployed on both edge and cloud platforms using ONNX and TensorFlow Lite, and are developed in accordance with Microsoft's Responsible AI principles.

 For example, the Phi-3-Mini is a lightweight, state-of-the-art open model with 3.8 billion parameters, suitable for prompts using chat format and supporting a context length of up to 128K tokens.
-It’s the first model in its weight class to support such a long context.
+It's the first model in its weight class to support such a long context.

 The Phi-3 models are available on platforms like Azure AI MaaS, HuggingFace, NVIDIA, Ollama, ONNX, and can be used for a variety of applications, including real-time interactions, autonomous systems, and apps requiring low latency.